bjornarprytz/card-game/readme.md

 - Prompt:
   - Allow for lax min-requirements (e.g. Mind Rot should work when there's only one card left in hand)
-  - Incorporate targets as a special prompt with nice short hands
+  - Update PlayCardUI with prompts instead of just targets
 - Track source of effects
 - Resolution Zone
   - StartResolution (to resolution zone)